-During the year, no schools applied to join the Trust.
-However, the Trust Board remained keen to grow the Trust and increase the impact of its work with its academies by considering positively opportunities for growth through, for example, merger with another Trust and/or welcoming new academies into the Agora Learning Partnership.
+The Trust Board remain keen to grow the Trust and increase the impact of its work with its academies by considering positively opportunities for growth through, for example, merger with another Trust and/or welcoming new academies into the Agora Learning Partnership.

-Ever mindful of the financial challenges faced by all academies, the Trust continued to consider its contracts with external providers as they came up for renewal to ensure that all contracts provide best value for money.
-Examples in 2020/21 included occupational health, staff absence insurance and energy.
+Ever mindful of the financial challenges faced by all academies, the Trust continued to consider its contracts with external providers as they key up for renewal to ensure that all contracts provide best value for money.
+Examples in 2021/22 included HR support services, repairs and maintenance, legal support, staff absence and insurance.